We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 Our favorite mulch over the years has become landscape fabric, often times referred to as weed fabric.

-Landscape fabric is typically permeable, which allows water to seep through it and into the soil.
+Landscape fabric is typically permeable, meaning it allows water to seep through it and into the soil.
 This is generally a desirable characteristic as it allows water to get to your plants.

 Landscape fabric is offered in rolls of varying widths and lengths to suit your particular garden application.